danklotz/openNotes/micro-reviews.md

 - [Hanayama Cast Quartet](https://hanayama-toys.com/product/cast-quartet/).
 Perhaps the puzzle that took me the longest so far.
 I am told that it has multiple solutions.
 The one i found is enough for me.
 The solution is quite satisfying.
 But tricky!
 Happy to not do it again!

 ## 🎪 Youtubes
+- [Ralph Ammer](https://www.youtube.com/@ralphammer2/).
+I just love the way this guy does things.
+Everything is just very thoughtful, well prepared, and personal.
+I especially like the way he [writes](https://ralphammer.com).
+- [Adam Something](https://www.youtube.com/@AdamSomething).
+Very opinionated videos about city planning and transportation.
+I particularly like the way he deconstructs the grandeur of Musk & Co.
+- [Italian Innovators](https://www.youtube.com/@ItalianInnovators/).
+Very interesting historical lectures about Italian design and innovations.
+Maybe a bit too biased at points.
+- [Engineerguy](https://www.youtube.com/@engineerguyvideo/videos).
+Makes you fall in love with engineering (again).
 - 🎭 [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
 For me the best channel about (popular) math.
 - [3x3Custom - Tamar](https://www.youtube.com/c/3x3CustomTamar/videos).
 Interesting channel about woodworking.
 - [AI Coffee Break with Letitia](https://www.youtube.com/channel/UCobqgqE4i5Kf7wrxRxhToQA).
 Perhaps my favorite channel for updates regarding trends in ML.